-Madara Multi Action Micellar Water (100 ml)
+Madara Multi-Action Micellar Water

 Melvita Rose Extraordinary Water (100 ml)*

 Melvita is a brand I’m well familiar with.
 If you haven’t heard about Melvita before, it’s an award-winning French natural and organic beauty brand with a wide range of certified beauty products.
-I’ve tried a few face creams from its rose range, including Moisture Replenishing Night Nectar and Rose Moisturizing Day Cream, which I liked a lot at the time.
-This Rose Extraordinary Water, however, is my first floral water from this brand.
+I’ve tried a few face creams from its rose range, including Moisture Replenishing Night Nectar and Rose Moisturizing Day Cream, that I liked a lot at the time.
+This Rose Extraordinary Water, however, is my first flower water from this brand.

 From looking at the ingredient list, you can easily spot that this toner contains alcohol.
-I’ve never been afraid of alcohols drying out my skin (something Dr. Hauschka had me convinced is not going to happen), I am always cautious when a product smells like alcohol.
+I’ve never been afraid of alcohols drying out my skin (something Dr. Hauschka had me convinced is not going to happen), but I am always cautious when a product smells like alcohol.
 Melvita Extraordinary Water doesn’t smell like alcohol.
 I’m “team lavender” all the way, but I can not help but notice the lovely rose scent.
-Like most rose waters, this also leaves my skin firm, refreshed and ready for my next skincare step – moisturizing.
+Like most rose waters, this also leaves my skin firm, refreshed, and ready for my next skincare step – moisturizing.

 What are your thoughts on toners?
 Do you have a favorite one?